+ Why Should You Care About Google Alternatives?

 The rest of the internet never caught up, and Google’s index just kept on getting bigger.

-However, the Internet is becoming more open, and despite the tiny amount of attention they seem to be generating, there are new competitors trying to give Google a run for its money.
+However, the Internet is becoming more open, and despite the tiny amount of attention they seem to be generating, there are new (and even legacy) competitors vying to give Google a run for its money.

 Google and search are basically synonymous at this point.
 And while you should be tailoring your SEO and digital marketing strategy to Google, there’s also something to be said for untethering yourself as much as possible.